MooersLab/MooersLab/README.md

 The natural unit of dictation with `whisper.el` seems to be the paragraph.
 This form of dictation is less interactive than Voice In Plus where you can use the keyboard to edit the currently dictated sentence.
-I have yet to figure out the elisp code to apply my text replacements in the transcription step.
+I have yet to figure out the Elisp code to apply my text replacements in the transcription step.

 The **Superwhisper.** **app** for the Mac is interesting.
 It supports dictation in e-mail and elsewhere.